daniel-ilett/blog/_drafts/2021-01-26-tut5-13-urp-octocamo.md

 <img data-src="/img/tut5/part13-read-write-enabled.jpg" class="center-image lazyload" alt="Read/Write enabled setting." title="Make sure Read/Write Enabled is ticked on every camouflage texture, since we're using GetPixels().">
 *Make sure Read/Write Enabled is ticked on every camouflage texture, since we're using GetPixels().*

 I store the intermediate summation values inside a `Vector3` because `Color` can't contain large enough values, then convert back to a `Color` after division.
-Now, whenever we encounter an unseen texture and try to grab its color, we will
+Now, whenever we encounter an unseen texture and try to grab its color, we will be able to automatically add its color to the database.

 ```csharp
 var pixels = texture.GetPixels();